Sonic the Hedgehog Cards Title

 Even more cards Some of the profiles are useful (EX: Rexxon has a riddle which implies you can stand on the body once you kill the head) but others are downright funny (Clucker "Oh no a chicken with a mission--beware!")
 It also claims Grabber (spider from chem plant) is 'unpopular'.
 Umm ok.
 And that you race Aquis (sea horse in Oil Ocean) But aquis rarely moves, except to shoot a single pellet as you pass.
 Not so helpful hints & profiles

 Last 6 normal cards from set 2 There are 31 regular cards in the screenshot series.
-The final count for both sets is unknown though, due to the mysterious foils.
+The foil cards added 6 more to the total count.
 Last 6 card backs from set 2

 Finally appearing!
 A foil card.
-As you can see this is 3 of 6...so there's 5 more to find!
+As you can see this is 3 of 6.
 To create the effect, this card is simply printed on the rainbow-foil bits type paper.
 They've chosen the "Sonic on a bridge" stock scene, common around the GameGear Sonic releases.
 What's the border?
 The card is actually inside a special plastic case for these photos, due to its rarity.
 Card photographed and owned by: Jeremy Hatfield

 With the addition of these other 2 cards, it appears that they've used the same sparkle/foil type paper throughout the set.
 This stuff is notoriously hard to photo/scan, as the real effect is achieved by turning it in the light, but you can still grasp it here.
 Card #1 (left) has a quite similar (if not the same) running stock